 If the value of notificationContentType is set to "ResourceID", the Notify request primitive shall include the URI of the resource (Refer to clause 7.2.1.2 for response content description).

 If the value of notificationContentType is set to "Trigger Payload", the Notify request primitive shall include the trigger payload (Refer to clause 9.2.1 for trigger payload description).

+If the value of notificationContentType is set to "TimeSeries notification", the Notify request primitive shall include the timeSeriesNotification (Refer to clause 6.3.5.69 for timeSeriesNotification description).

 Step 2.2 Check the notificationEventCat attribute: